Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/fiddlefoo/rules/_index.md

 The game ends when a player is **out of cards**.
 The number of **music notes** left in your hand represent your _negative points_.

 It's recommended to play a few games in a row, keeping track of score.
-The player with the _least_ negative score at the end wins!
+The player with the best score at the end ( = _least_ negative score) wins!

 {{% /rules-block %}}